Best Adoption Guide for Idaho Foster-to-Adopt Families (2026)

 Under the 2025 provisions, TPR may be pursued on an accelerated basis when:

-- The child has been in foster care for 15 of the most recent 22 months (the federal reasonable efforts standard)
+- The child has been in foster care for 12 of the most recent 22 months (the applicable filing threshold described in the 2025 provisions)

 - DHW has documented reasonable efforts toward reunification that have been unsuccessful